devonzuegel/papertrail-extension/README.md

 3. Click "Load unpacked extension" and navigate to the `PaperTrail` folder that you downloaded.

 4. From the settings tab in the top right of Chrome, click "Load unpacked extension" and navigate to the `PaperTrail` folder that you downloaded.

+> PLEASE NOTE: This extension is still under development.